1994 Challenge Bell

-The 1994 Challenge Bell was a tennis tournament played on indoor carpet courts at the Club Avantage Multi-Sports in Quebec City in Canada that was part of Tier III of the 1994 WTA Tour.
+The 1994 Challenge Bell was a women's tennis tournament played on indoor carpet courts at the Club Avantage Multi-Sports in Quebec City in Canada that was part of Tier III of the 1994 WTA Tour.
 It was the 2nd edition of the Challenge Bell, and was held from October 31 through November 6, 1994.
-Katerina Maleeva won the singles title.
+Fifth-seeded Katerina Maleeva won the singles title.